 Hikers approaching from the west pass through the pine savanna of the Douglas County Wildlife Area and cross four-lane U.S. Highway 53 before entering the village from the south.
-The Trail follows marked streets past Swanson’s Motel and Campground, sometimes used as stop by thru-hikers.
-It also passes Jimmy’s Ice Cream Shoppe, another favorite of hikers, and the Solon Springs Historical Museum before reaching Lucius Woods County Park.
+The Trail follows marked streets past Swanson’s Motel and Campground.
+The motel is a favorite to thru-hikers and section hikers.
+They even have a plaque on the wall of Cabin #4 dedicated to M.J.
+Eberhart, “the Nimblewill Nomad,” a hiker and author who stayed in the cabin May 4, 2009 at the age of 70, when he did his 188-day thru-hike of the NCT.
+Swanson’s Motel is able to accept resupply boxes. (*Hikers, please add the dates and your phone number.)
+It also passes the Solon Springs Laundromat, another favorite of hikers, and the Solon Springs Historical Museum before reaching Lucius Woods County Park.
 The park offers a developed campground and beach area with excellent swimming and fishing, as well as hiking among large white and red pines protected within the park for more than a hundred years.

 Both the Village of Solon Springs and the surrounding Town of Solon Springs are members of the NCTA Trail Town Program.
 Whether you come to hike for an afternoon or pass through on a long-distance trek, they welcome you to enjoy the scenery and hospitality of northwest Wisconsin.

-Stop at the main business district, north of the park, for a grocery store, post office, K D’s Restaurant, a small public library in the village hall, and a branch of the Superior-based National Bank of Commerce with 24-hour ATM.
+Stop at the main business district, north of the park, for a grocery store, U.S. Post Office, a small public library in the Village Hall, and a branch of the Superior-based National Bank of Commerce with a 24-hour ATM.

 Visit the Douglas County Forestry Department.
 Just west of the park across Business Highway 53 is the headquarters of the Douglas County Forestry Department, with area maps and information.
 A large hardware/outdoor store, Solon Springs Mercantile, is about a mile away near US-53.
-Also near the highway are a gas/convenience store and dollar store.
+Items such as Darn Tough Socks, Buffs, and outdoor equipment are available, as well as blaze orange hats and vests for safety, if you arrive near hunting season.
+Also near the highway are a gas/convenience store and Dollar General.

 The Trail follows pine-shaded streets north past summer cabins until reaching County Highway A, where it leaves the developed area.
+Soft Pines Resort (9925 East County Rd A, Solon Springs, WI) and a local sports bar that serves food, is located about one mile of the before you reach the trailhead on the northern end of Lake St. Croix after you have left the town of Solon Springs.
 A few miles ahead are the Brule Bog Boardwalk, which takes the Trail through the unique cedar wetland where the St. Croix and Bois Brule Rivers rise, and then the Brule-St. Croix Portage.
 Trail campsites are located about a mile in each direction from the community: south at Leo Creek, north at Aden Creek.

 The Brule-St. Croix Chapter is responsible for the North Country Trail section through Solon Springs.